gcmt-group/sod/README.md

 mu -0.5
 ```

 But it is possible to specify the composition (fraction x=nsubs/npos of sites that are substituted) and the chemical potential will be calculated automatically for each temperature.
-The chemical potential is obtained from a Newton-Raphson solution to a polynomial equation.
+The chemical potential is obtained from a solution to a polynomial equation, using a simple bisection method.
 To do this the INGC file should look like:

 ```bash
 # nsubsmin nsubsmax